bparanj/crystal/programming/iac/docs/experiments/timezone.md

 ansible-playbook -i /path/to/your/inventory set-timezone.yml
 ```

-Make sure to replace `/path/to/your/inventory` with the actual path to your Ansible inventory file.
+Make sure to replace `/path/to/your/inventory` with the  path to your Ansible inventory file.